fergarrui/custom-bytecode-analyzer/README.md

 }
 ```

 Here, we have two rules ("Custom deserialization" and "Method invocation by reflection").
 They will be processed as if you do it in two separated executions.
 And a report per rule will be generated.
+If the rules have the same name, they will be reported in the same file.

 ## Custom Java rules